WakiMak/trentent.github.io-forked/_posts/2016-08-24-troubleshooting-application-error-no-microsoft-outlook-profiles-have-been-created.md

 <pre class="lang:default decode:true">powershell.exe -executionPolicy byPass -command "&{ $MsOutlook = New-Object -ComObject Outlook.Application; $Namespace = $MsOutlook.GetNamespace(\"MAPI\"); $Folder = $Namespace.GetDefaultFolder(\"olFolderInbox\"); $Explorer = $Folder.GetExplorer(); $MsOutlook.quit() }"
 </pre>

-This powershell script will launch launch Outlook into the &#8216;Inbox&#8217; and terminate. Â Since it&#8217;sÂ done through &#8217;embedded&#8217; commands the only thing you may see is a brief blip of Outlook with the &#8217;embedded&#8217; icon in the taskbar.
+This powershell script will launch launch Outlook into the 'Inbox' and terminate. Â Since it'sÂ done through 'embedded' commands the only thing you may see is a brief blip of Outlook with the 'embedded' icon in the taskbar.

 &nbsp;